Giuseppe Marco Fieschi

-Giuseppe Marco Fieschi (13 December 1790 – 19 February 1836) was a Corsican mass murderer, and the chief conspirator in an attempted assassination of King Louis Philippe I of France on 28 July 1835.
+Giuseppe Marco Fieschi (13 December 1790 – 19 February 1836) was a Corsican soldier, mechanic and mass murderer, who was the chief conspirator in an attempted assassination of King Louis Philippe I of France on 28 July 1835.
 The attack on the King and his entourage, which made use of a unique volley gun known as the "infernal machine," killed 18 people, but the King only received a minor wound and Fieschi was quickly captured.
 He and two other conspirators were subsequently tried and executed.

 Biography

 Fieschi was born on 13 December 1790 in Bocognano, a commune on the island of Corsica.
 His parents were Louis and Marie Lucie, of Pomonti.
 He had two brothers, Thomas and Anthony.
 Thomas was killed in the Battle of Wagram.
 Anthony was mute from birth.
 Giuseppe spent his childhood and adolescence as a shepherd.
 In 1808 he joined a Corsican regiment and was sent to Naples, then to Russia to fight in the Napoleonic Wars.
 In 1812 he held the rank of sergeant.
 He was discharged from the army in 1814 and returned to Corsica.
 In September 1815, he was one of around 1000 followers who joined former King of Naples Joachim Murat in an attempt to regain his kingdom, this ended a month later with Murat's capture and execution by forces of Ferdinand IV of Naples.
 According to Harsin, Fieschi escaped execution and was deported to France, where he was eventually sentenced in 1816 to 10 years in jail for the theft of a steer.
 There he met a female inmate, Laurence Petit.
 Upon his release in 1826 he moved to Lyon, Petit's hometown.

 Shortly after the July Revolution, Fieschi moved to Paris, calling himself a political prisoner, a deceit that allowed for unchallenged movement.
 There, he maintained a lifelong affair with his stepdaughter Nina, which led to the break-up of his relationship with her mother, Laurence.
 He obtained a small post in Paris by means of forged papers, but eventually lost his job and pensions that he had fraudulently obtained from the government.